Indictable offence: Offences triable only on indictment

 Some offences such as murder and rape are considered so serious that they can only be tried on indictment at the Crown Court where the widest range of sentencing powers is available to the judge.

 The expression indictable-only offence was defined by section 51 of the Crime and Disorder Act 1998, as originally enacted, as an offence triable only on indictment.
 Sections 51 and 52 of, and Schedule 3 to, that Act abolished committal proceedings for such offences and made other provisions in relation to them.

 When the accused is charged with an indictable-only offence, he or she will be tried in the Crown Court.
 The rules are different in England and Wales in respect of those under 18 years of age.

 See also section 14(a) of the Criminal Law Act 1977.

 New Zealand

 Similarly in New Zealand, a rape or murder charge will be tried at the High Court, while less serious offences such as theft will be tried at the District Court.
 However, the District Court can hold both jury and summary trials.

 United States

 In the United States, federal felonies always require an indictment from a grand jury before proceeding to trial.
-In contrast, while misdemeanours may proceed to trial on indictment; this is not required, as they may also proceed on information or complaint.
+In contrast, while misdemeanors may proceed to trial on indictment, this is not required, as they may also proceed on information or complaint.
 Different states have different policies; since the requirement of an indictment by grand jury is not incorporated against the states, in many states, an indictment is not required for a felony case to proceed.
+However, some states do still use grand jury indictments for felony-level offenses and may use other terminology.
+For instance, in New Jersey, whose constitution requires all "crimes" to be charged by indictment but allows lesser "offenses" not to be, felony-level offenses are commonly called "indictable offenses", including in the New Jersey Penal Code, to avoid confusion between the narrow technical definition of the word "crime" from the state's constitutional jurisprudence and the broader sense.